 What action do customers need to take now?

 Every agency should have been contacted by now.
 If you do not think your agency has been contacted, check with your ISSPM first and then have them follow the instructions on the customer notifications to reach out regarding the data center migration.

-Customers can begin configuring their applications to utilize DNS names instead of IP addresses wherever possible.
+- Customers can begin configuring their applications to utilize host names instead of IP addresses wherever possible.
 This will limit the amount of work that has to be tied to the migration and test dates.
 These changes can take place now.